Apple (NASDAQ:AAPL) PT Set at $169.00 by Barclays

-In other Apple news, CFO Luca Maestri sold 96,735 shares of the stock in a transaction on Wednesday, August 17th.
-The stock was sold at an average price of $174.95, for a total value of $16,923,788.25.
-Following the transaction, the chief financial officer now directly owns 110,673 shares in the company, valued at approximately $19,362,241.35.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other Apple news, SVP Katherine L. Adams sold 25,000 shares of the stock in a transaction on Wednesday, August 3rd.
-The stock was sold at an average price of $164.77, for a total value of $4,119,250.00.
-Following the transaction, the senior vice president now directly owns 427,334 shares in the company, valued at approximately $70,411,823.18.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Luca Maestri sold 96,735 shares of the firm’s stock in a transaction on Wednesday, August 17th.
-The stock was sold at an average price of $174.95, for a total value of $16,923,788.25.
-Following the completion of the transaction, the chief financial officer now owns 110,673 shares in the company, valued at $19,362,241.35.
+In other news, SVP Katherine L. Adams sold 25,000 shares of Apple stock in a transaction on Wednesday, August 3rd.
+The shares were sold at an average price of $164.77, for a total transaction of $4,119,250.00.
+Following the transaction, the senior vice president now owns 427,334 shares in the company, valued at $70,411,823.18.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+In related news, CFO Luca Maestri sold 96,735 shares of Apple stock in a transaction on Wednesday, August 17th.
+The shares were sold at an average price of $174.95, for a total transaction of $16,923,788.25.
+Following the completion of the transaction, the chief financial officer now owns 110,673 shares of the company’s stock, valued at $19,362,241.35.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, SVP Katherine L. Adams sold 25,000 shares of Apple stock in a transaction on Wednesday, August 3rd.
+The stock was sold at an average price of $164.77, for a total transaction of $4,119,250.00.
+Following the transaction, the senior vice president now directly owns 427,334 shares of the company’s stock, valued at approximately $70,411,823.18.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.06% of the company’s stock.
+0.06% of the stock is owned by company insiders.

 About Apple